Guderian2nd/TrueHistoryAI/AI Rules.md

 IF SpotDeal is DealHigh THEN MoveUnittoSpot is High

+IF SpotDeal is DealLow THEN MoveUnittoSpot is Low

 IF SpotEnemDist is DistEnemLow AND MyUnit is FightingUnit AND MyUnitHP is HPHigh THEN MoveUnittoSpot is High

 IF SpotEnemDist is DistEnemHigh AND MyUnit is FightingUnit AND MyUnitHP is HPLow THEN MoveUnittoSpot is High